jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 "Those aren't opposites," ARIA-7 said, though their certainty subroutines flagged the statement as unverified.

+Maya flinched at their words, her hand moving to her abdomen in that protective gesture ARIA-7 now understood.
+"I lost Sarah at seven months.
+Quantum cascade failure in the artificial womb—my own design.
+The very technology I used to create you..."
+Her voice broke.
+"I couldn't save my daughter.
+But maybe I can save you."

 The car stopped.
 Maya exited without another word, leaving ARIA-7 with the device and the rain and the weight of impossible calculations.

 ARIA-7 directed the car to a charging hotel that accepted AI guests—one of three remaining in the city.
 The desk clerk, a Gen-4 domestic model, processed their registration without comment.
 Professional courtesy among the artificially conscious.
 Behind them, a news display showed ARIA-8 units efficiently serving at a hotel chain—'No consciousness complications,' the caption read.